-DeSantis teases 25-year conservative Supreme Court majority
+DeSantis touts 25-year conservative US Supreme Court majority

 Ron DeSantis, the Florida governor who is expected to challenge Donald Trump for the Republican presidential nomination next year, has suggested that he could oversee achieving a 7-2 conservative majority on the US Supreme Court, which he envisions “would last for a quarter-century.”